-The permittee shall file this information in a format recommended by the Department of Commerce.
+The permittee shall file this information in a format recommended in the Department's guidance on energy production reporting.
 This information shall be considered public and must be filed electronically.

-10.10 Wind Resource Use
+10.7 Wind Resource Use

 The Permittee shall, by February 1st following each complete or partial calendar year of operation, file with the Commission the average monthly and average annual wind speed collected at one permanent meteorological tower during the preceding year or partial year of operation.
 This information shall be considered public and must be filed electronically.